Nepal: Education

 Nepal entered modernity in 1951 with a literacy rate of 5% and about 10,000 students enrolled in 300 schools.
 By 2017, there were more than seven million students enrolled in 35,601 schools.
-The overall literacy rate (for population age 5 years and above) increased from 54.1% in 2001 to 65.9% in 2011.
+The overall literacy rate (for population age five years and above) increased from 54.1% in 2001 to 65.9% in 2011.
 The net primary enrolment rate reached 97% by 2017, yet enrolment was less than 60% at the secondary level (grades 9 –12), and around 12% at the tertiary level.
 Though there is significant gender disparity in overall literacy rate, girls have overtaken boys in enrolment to all levels of education.
 Nepal has eleven universities and four independent science academies.
-Nepal was ranked 111st in the Global Innovation Index in 2021, down from 109th in 2019.
+Nepal was ranked 107th in the Global Innovation Index in 2025.

 Lack of proper infrastructures and teaching materials, and a high student-to-teacher ratio, as well as politicisation of school management committees and partisan unionisation among both students and teachers, present a hurdle to progress.
 Free basic education is guaranteed in the constitution but the programme lacks funding for effective implementation.
 Government has scholarship programmes for girls and disabled students as well as the children of martyrs, marginalised communities and the poor.
 Tens of thousands of Nepali students leave the country every year in search of better education and work, with half of them never returning.